 1) MBNA Rewards World Elite MasterCard

-This card has been around since 2011, but is often overlooked.
-It is actually so good that it is the secret weapon of cash back credit card holders - a straight 2% cash back on all purchases with no strings, bonuses, limits, or caps and you can get paid whenever and however you want - SWEET.
+No longer the underdog, this card is finally being widely accepted as the best cash back credit card in Canada.
+You get a straight 2% cash back on all purchases with no strings, bonuses, limits, or caps and you can get paid whenever and however you want - SWEET.

 Why You Want It: